-We now discuss how equation \ref{eq:JCD} can lead both to FM and AF superexchange.
-The key observation are the following identities.
+We now discuss how Eq.~(\ref{eq:JCD}) can lead both to FM and AF superexchange.
+The key observation is the following identities.
 In the case of systems I and II, we find:

 In contrast, in the case of system III we find:

 These results can be understood in terms of the relation of the molecular orbitals in of electron-hole symmetric bipartite systems~\cite{ortiz19}:

 that shows that the MOs $\psi_+$ and $\psi_-$ are the bonding and anti-bonding states of two identical sublattice polarized orbitals.